New Investigator Award - EPSRC

 The application to the NIA scheme must be the applicant’s first to EPSRC as a project lead, with the following exceptions:

-• EPSRC New Horizons, EPSRC Mathematical Science Small Grants Scheme, or other calls which specifically note in the call information that they do not affect the eligibility for the scheme
+- EPSRC New Horizons, EPSRC Mathematical Science Small Grants Scheme, or other funding opportunities which specifically note in the information to applicants that they do not affect the eligibility for the scheme

-If you have previously submitted an EPSRC application in a joint proposal as the principal investigator of a child grant, you may still be eligible to apply, subject to meeting the rules around significant grant history.
+If you have previously submitted an EPSRC application in a joint proposal as the project lead (principal investigator) of a child grant, you may still be eligible to apply, subject to meeting the rules around significant grant history.
+Note that under UKRI Funding Service child grants are no longer recognised.

-Applicants who have unsuccessful EPSRC early career fellowship, EPSRC Open Fellowship or UK Research and Innovation Future Leader Fellowship applications can still apply to this scheme.
+Applicants who have unsuccessful EPSRC early career fellowship, EPSRC Open Fellowship or UKRI Future Leader Fellowship applications can still apply to this scheme.

 Eligibility and funding history